fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 <br >**IMPORTANT:**
 <br >The `redHatDependencyAnalyticsReportFilePath` setting name has changed to `reportFilePath`.
-If you had a custom file path set for `redHatDependencyAnalyticsReportFilePath`, then you need to add your custom file path to the `reportFilePath` setting.

 **Inline Vulnerability Severity Alerts** :
-<br >You can set the vulnerability severity alert level to receive inline notifications for just errors or warnings.
+<br >You can set the vulnerability severity alert level to `Error` or `Warning` for inline notifications of detected vulnerabilities.

 ## Features